Archdiocese-of-New-Orleans/rails_admin_analytics/README.md

 IMPORTANT
 =========

 OOCharts has been discontinued.
-Please see the super_proxy branch for an alternative.
+Please see the embed_api or super_proxy branch for an alternative.

 ---